 Rhinology, Sinus and Skull Base Specialist

 Dr. Jourdy is a board certified Otolaryngologist sub-specializing in Rhinology, Sinus & Endoscopic Skull Base Surgery.
-He has been voted a Castle Connolly Top Doctor, named as a Westchester Magazine Top Doctor, and been selected as a NY Top Doc.
+He has been voted a Castle Connolly Top Doctor, named as a New York Magazine Top Doctor and a Westchester Magazine Top Doctor, and been selected as a NY Top Doc.

 As the first, and one of only a few fellowship trained full-time Rhinology and Endoscopic Sinus and Skull Base specialists in the Westchester and Hudson Valley regions, Dr. Jourdy offers advanced expertise in nasal and sinus disease, as well as anterior skull base disease.
 As such, Dr. Jourdy is able to provide unique services (above and beyond what general Ear, Nose, and Throat doctors provide) to his patients, both in the office, and at some of the region’s top hospitals and surgical centers.
 Dr. Jourdy’s advanced training allows him to manage the most complex of disorders locally, without the need to travel long distances to large academic centers in New York City.
 In addition to treating the most complex of sinus and nasal problems, Dr. Jourdy works closely with the region’s top Neurosurgeons in a collaborative effort to surgically treat pituitary and brain tumors in a minimally invasive method through the nose.